-- 1. The Chairman of the Board of Directors will be the company's leading executive and will be entrusted with all the powers of the Board of Directors that are able to be delegated, thereby acting as Chairman-Managing Director. - 2.
-The Chairman will ensure that the Board resolutions are enforced and will adopt as many measures he deems appropriate in the company's interests. - 3.
-The Chairman will regularly present to the Board, with the help of any collaborators he deems necessary, information that is relevant or significant regarding performance of the company and its business, particularly in relation to its financial/economic and commercial aspects. - 4.
-The Chairman, as the person in charge of effective operation of the Board, will ensure that the Directors previously receive sufficient information; he will stimulate debates and the active participation of Directors during the Board meetings, safeguarding their free positioning and opinions; and will arrange and coordinate with the chairman of the Corporate Governance Committee a periodic evaluation of the Board. - 5.
-The Vice Chairman or, in this absence, one of the Independent Directors, may request that the Board convene or that new points be included in the agenda in order to voice the concerns of the External Directors, and will direct the Board's evaluation of its Chairman. - 6.
-The Board of Directors, if it deems this appropriate, may appoint a Vice Chairman to replace the Chairman in the event of absence or illness.
+- 1. The Chairman of the Board of Directors will be the company's leading executive. - 2.
+The Chairman will ensure that the Board resolutions are enforced and will adopt as many measures he deems appropriate in the company's interests. - The Chairman will regularly present to the Board, with the help of any collaborators he deems necessary, information that is relevant or significant regarding performance of the company and its business, particularly in relation to its financial/economic and commercial aspects. - 4.
+The Chairman, as the person in charge of effective operation of the Board, will ensure that the Directors previously receive sufficient information; he will stimulate debates and the active participation of Directors during the Board meetings, safeguarding their free positioning and opinions; and will arrange and coordinate with the chairman of the Appointments, Remuneration and Corporate Governance Committee e a periodic evaluation of the Board. - 5.
+The Vice Chairman or, the Coordinator Director may request that the Board convene or that new points be included in the agenda in order to voice the concerns of the External Directors, and will direct the Board's evaluation of its Chairman.
+Additionally the Coordinator Director may chair the Board of Directors in the absence of the chairman or vice Chairman, maintain contacts with investors and shareholder to hear their views and develop a balanced understanding of their concerns, especially those to do with the company's corporate governance, and coordinate the chairman's succession plan.

+6. The Board of Directors, if it deems this appropriate, may appoint a Vice Chairman to replace the Chairman in the event of absence or illness.
 If a Vice Chairman is appointed, the latter will assist the Chairman in the performance of his duties and, in particular, in the supervision and coordination of corporate governance matters, notifying the Board and Chairman and making the proposals it deems appropriate to optimize said government and compliance with rules of conduct in securities markets.